Edit

-This topic describes the object model used in working with .NET regular expressions.
-It contains the following sections:
+This article describes the object model used in working with .NET regular expressions.

 The regular expression engine in .NET is represented by the Regex class.
 The regular expression engine is responsible for parsing and compiling a regular expression, and for performing operations that match the regular expression pattern with an input string.
 The engine is the central component in the .NET regular expression object model.